 Target Age: Key stage 2 and 3

-We offer one free adult place for every 5 children to help facilitate the visit (additional adults are charged at £26 per adult).
+We offer one free adult place for every five children to help facilitate the visit (additional adults are charged at £26 per adult).

-Tents can be provided (subject to availability/number camping), and equipment such as sleeping bags and mats must be brought by the school/children.
+Tents can be provided (subject to availability/number camping), but equipment such as sleeping bags and mats must be brought by the school/children.